 These controls are often labelled simply as “frequency”.
 Other pedals offer coarse and fine-tuning adjustments for the carrier frequency.

-The Electro-Harmonix Ring Thing (link to check the price on Amazon) offers both coarse and fine tuning of its carrier frequency.
+The Electro-Harmonix Ring Thing offers both coarse and fine-tuning of its carrier frequency.

 In our discussion of general amplitude modulation, we touched on the similarities between tremolo and ring modulation.

 To recap, tremolo is essentially ring modulation with a very low carrier frequency.
 Ring modulation, then, is pretty much the same as tremolo, only with a much faster “LFO”.
 While we can actually hear the modulation of the amplitude in tremolo, we hear the AM of ring modulation as an alteration of harmonic content.